-- The pass rate of ROSC students that appeared in the nationally-conducted grade five terminal examinations was 73 percent in 2011, providing ample opportunity to students with primary completion equivalency for a transition to secondary education.
+- The pass rate of ROSC students that appeared in the nationally-conducted grade five terminal examinations has risen to 83 percent in 2012, from 73 percent in 2011, providing ample opportunity to students with primary completion equivalency for a transition to secondary education.

-ROSC funding consisted of IDA's original grant of US$51 million in 2004, along with US$6 million from the Swiss Development Cooperation and government funding of US$5 million.
-IDA approved an additional US$35 million for this project in 2010 to broaden the project’s impact to additional 30 upazilas.
+ROSC funding consisted of IDA's original grant of $51 million in 2004, along with $6 million from the Swiss Development Cooperation and government funding of $5 million.
+IDA approved an additional $35 million for this project in 2010 to broaden the project’s impact to additional 30 upazilas.

 The most notable partnership in ROSC project is between the government, the NGOs, and the rural communities.
 Communities receive direct funds from the government and use these to pay for the services of NGOs for initial start-up of the learning centers, and teacher training support.
 At the field level, the Ministry of Primary and Mass Education’s Upazila Education Officers facilitate the establishment and monitoring of learning centers.